Xlythe/TextManager/README.md

         });
 ```

-The above shows you how to read and send messages
+### Receiving and Storing Messages
-To receive and store messages just extend our TextReceiver for both an sms and mms receiver
+Just extend our TextReceiver for both an sms and mms receiver
 ```java
 public class SmsReceiver extends TextReceiver {
     @Override